galou/freecad.cross/references.md

 # Phobos add-on for Blender

-- [Phobos](https://github.com/dfki-ric/phobos) Phobos allows to make kinematic, inertia, collision, etc for your robot model and export as URDF, SDF, SMURF and other formats
+- [Phobos](https://github.com/dfki-ric/phobos) allows to make kinematic, inertia, collision, etc for your robot model and export as URDF, SDF, SMURF and other formats.